 You never really recover from being bitten by the astrology bug, though.
 Astrology is such a vast subject that you are always learning, and I never lost my interest in it.
 I would still spend many hours looking at natal charts, synastry, and secondary progressions for myself and those close to me.

 Over the last few years though, I’d become more aware of Hellenistic astrology and it really seemed to resonate with me.
 So, now all these years later, I find myself studying astrology again in a more structured format.
-I am also thrilled to say that I now have astrologers that I can discuss astrology topics with, in my life again.
-Finally, my poor family and friends have been given a saved from me trying to explain astrological concepts to them.
-Thank you secondary progressed Sun into Gemini!
+I am also thrilled to say that I now have a close group of fellow astrologers that I can discuss astrology topics with again.
+Finally, my poor family and friends have been saved from me trying to explain astrological concepts to them.
+Thank you secondary progressed Sun ingressing into Gemini!